Py4Phy/PHY432/modules/python/flowcontrol.md

 print(f"Congratulations, you guessed the number {secret_number} in {n_guesses} guesses")
 {% endhighlight %}

-Bonus question: What is the optimal general strategy to guess the number in this game?
+*Bonus question:* What is the optimal general strategy to guess the number in this game?
 How many guesses do you need at most?
+Calculate the optimal number of guesses and tell the user if they could have done better.

 #### `break` and `continue`
 The `break` statement ends a `for` or `while` loop.